 To date, our primary uses of cash have been to fund operating expenses, primarily research and development expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
-We have made a prepayment to the landlord of one of our leased properties in advance of commencement.
 We currently have no other ongoing material financing commitments, such as other lines of credit or guarantees.
 We expect to incur significant research and development and commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of any future collaborators.
 We expect to incur additional costs associated with operating as a public company.
 Accordingly, we may choose to obtain additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

 Since our inception, we have incurred significant losses and negative cash flows from operations.
-We have an accumulated deficit of \$398.0 million through March 31, 2022.
+We have an accumulated deficit of \$425.0 million through June 30, 2022.
 We expect to incur substantial additional losses in the future as we conduct and expand our research and development, manufacturing and commercialization activities.
-Based on our planned operations, we expect that our unrestricted cash and cash equivalents of \$187.6 million as of March 31, 2022, will be sufficient to fund our operations for at least 12 months after these financial statements are issued.
-Our objective is to preserve our current cash reserves to fund operations through the end of 2024.
+Based on our planned operations, we expect that our unrestricted cash and cash equivalents of \$165.4 million as of June 30, 2022, will be sufficient to fund our operations for at least 12 months after our condensed financial statements are issued.
+Our objective is to fund operations further into 2025 with current cash reserves.
 This target could change as we gain more clarity on the timing and trajectory of the Talis One system launch.
 However, we may need to raise additional capital through equity or debt financing, or potential additional collaboration proceeds prior to achieving commercialization of our products.
 Our ability to continue as a going concern is dependent upon our ability to successfully secure sources of financing and ultimately achieve profitable operations.